harecs/harecs/README.md

 Hi 👋 My name is Zahari Lazarov
 ===============================
-## JavaScript Programming
+## @SoftUni Student (JavaScript Web Developer)

 * 🌍  I'm based in Plovdiv
-* 🚀  I'm currently working on an [app about trending crypto coins](https://trendingcrypto.glitch.me)
+* 🚀  I'm currently in the SoftUni JS Web Module
-* 🧠  I'm learning about client side rendering
+* 🧠  I'm learning about Node.js

 ### I'm using